Fuge Camps: Crosspoint sports camp

 Crosspoint originally started in 1986.
 It was the first Centrifuge spin off.
 Crosspoint is designed to combine the structure of Centrifuge with the sports-skills teaching of the traditional sports daycamp.
 The programming and sports instruction is designed for students in grades 4–8.
 2009 was the last year LifeWay ran a kids' camp by the name "Crosspoint."
 All the sports once included in Crosspoint have now been implemented in LifeWay's CentriKid camp.

 XFUGE and XFUGE on Mission (2005-2018)

 XFUGE and XFUGE on Mission took the general template of a normal FUGE Camp and removed many of the traditional "summer camp" aspects, like assemblies and structured track times and reoriented the experience toward a Christian retreat: spiritual formation was conducted through worship experiences and optional missions work, but leisure activities, such as swimming or sunbathing on the beach, were more prominent.
-XFUGE and XFUGE on mission allowed church youth groups to "design" a camp based on their own personal needs.

-The XFUGE variants to the FUGE experience were first offered in the Summer of 2005 with great success.
+The XFUGE variants to the FUGE experience were first offered in the Summer of 2005.
 XFUGE was offered every year thereafter, coming to and end in 2018 (the last year they offered XFUGE).